PACKED-vzw/Catmandu-Fix-LIDO/README.md

 Catmandu::Fix::LIDO - Implement LIDO fixes

+*This repository is no longer maintained.
+See [https://github.com/LibreCat/Catmandu-LIDO](https://github.com/LibreCat/Catmandu-LIDO) for the latest version of this module.*

 # SYNOPSIS

 A set of fixes for the Catmandu project to convert data to the LIDO XML format.